 – Supported the establishment of Positive Parenting program in Somerset County to help parents find ways to overcome impediments to good parenting

-– Helped establish the “Children’s Hope After School Program in memory of Paige Whitney Imperatore” at the Richard Hall Community Mental Health Center serving 50 children by providing 12 hours of intensive outpatient services each week.
-Program offers transportation and adjunctive therapy (art, music, dance, drama)
+– Helped establish the “Children’s Hope After School Program in memory of Paige Whitney Imperatore” at the Richard Hall Community Mental Health Center serving children by providing 12 hours of intensive outpatient services each week.
+Program offers adjunctive therapy (art, music, dance, drama).
+Expanded in 2017 to include 6 weeks of summer experience including equine therapy, karate, and yoga.

-– Working with Middle Earth to support new and expanded mentoring opportunities.
+– Worked with Middle Earth to support new and expanded mentoring opportunities.
 (Middle Earth: http://www.middleearthnj.org/)

-– Working with Family and Community Services of Somerset County (Family and Community Services of Somerset County: http://fcssomerset.org/) to cut waiting time for children needing mental healthy counseling and medicines
+– Worked with Family and Community Services of Somerset County (Family and Community Services of Somerset County: http://fcssomerset.org/) to cut waiting time for children needing mental healthy counseling and medicines

-– Implementing tutoring programs through CASA-SHAW to help 20 abused and neglected children who are in out-of-home placements and have fallen behind educationally.
+– Implemented tutoring programs through CASA-SHAW to help more than 20 abused and neglected children who are in out-of-home placements and have fallen behind educationally.

 – Placing Community volunteers with youth serving organizations.